fastice/GrIMPNotebooks/README.md

 To run the notebooks, click on the launchbinder button at the top of this file.

+## Installation on Local Machine

+If not running in binder, the easiest and surest way to run these notebooks is use create a [conda](https://docs.conda.io/en/latest/) environment using the [environment.yml](https://github.com/fastice/GIMPNotebooks/blob/master/binder/environment.yml) file in the binder folder for this repository.

+    conda env create -f environment.yml
+    python -m ipykernel install --user --name=greenlandMapping

+Once installation is complete:

+    conda activate greenlandMapping
+    jupyter lab

 ## [NSIDCLoginNotebook.ipynb](https://github.com/fastice/GIMPNotebooks/blob/master/NSIDCLoginNotebook.ipynb) - Start Here!

 This notebook contains a lot of information about setup and lets the user test the NSIDC login.
 If the environment is up and running (e.g., if launched from binder), then it can be skipped.